jameshughes89/cs101/site/topics/functions/functions.rst

     * Or, do you need to think about neurons firing and ion pumps to move your arm?

 * You are already experts at this in real life
 * Unfortunately, however, it is not simple to just start creating abstraction in your code
+* Knowing how and where to create levels of abstraction requires a deep understanding of the problem you are trying to address